ch98-1/saps/README.md

 Usage:
 saps <cpu type id number> <number of cycles to simulate> <register file input/output file directiry> <Instruction Memory input/output file directiry> <Data Memory input/output file directiry>

-all input files must be hex with 1 element per line
+All input files must be hex with 1 element per line.
+Skipping lines will cause errors.
+Hex values must be the first thing on the line.
+Hex values longer than 16 bit/4 digits will cause errors.
+Last line may have a newline, but it is not necessary.

 CPU type ID's:
 0: Standard baseline cpu.
 Not implemented yet